bevyengine/bevy/examples/README.md

 [Dynamic Types](../examples/reflection/dynamic_types.rs) | How dynamic types are used with reflection [Function Reflection](../examples/reflection/function_reflection.rs) | Demonstrates how functions can be called dynamically using reflection
 [Generic Reflection](../examples/reflection/generic_reflection.rs) | Registers concrete instances of generic types that may be used with reflection
+[Insert Reflect Component](../examples/reflection/insert_reflect.rs) | Demonstrates how to insert a Component from a deserialized Reflect object
 [Reflection](../examples/reflection/reflection.rs) | Demonstrates how reflection in Bevy provides a way to dynamically interact with Rust types
 [Reflection Types](../examples/reflection/reflection_types.rs) | Illustrates the various reflection types available [Type Data](../examples/reflection/type_data.rs) | Demonstrates how to create and use type data